What Are Backlinks?

 Pages that receive a lot of quality backlinks (links from high authority sites) tend to perform better than those with a low number of backlinks.
 Websites such as Twitter and Reddit receive thousands of backlinks every day, which is one reason why they rank so well.

-Backlink ‘SEO juice’ is primarily of two well known types:
+Backlink ‘SEO juice’ is primarily of two well-known types and two newly introduced lesser-known types:

 DigitalBull GO Tip: Do a link audit of your site and competitor sites regularly using Google Search Console or tools such as Ahrefs or Majestic to find out what links you are missing or to unearth toxic (bad) links that have sneaked into your backlink portfolio.
 Never purchase low-quality links from dubious sites since they can cause more harm than good.